anshkumar/object_detection/g3doc/installation.md

 The Tensorflow Object Detection API uses Protobufs to configure model and training parameters.
 Before the framework can be used, the Protobuf libraries must be compiled.
-This should be done by running the following command from the tensorflow/models/research/ directory:
+This should be done by running the following command:

 ``` bash